PPP Funder Terms

 - consents required for design, construction, management and operation;

-- reports on title where necessary;
+- reports on the title where necessary;

 - reports of specialist advisers such as engineers, valuers etc.;